 In addition to “general” weather forecast, take a look at the clouds map (for example this one).
 It would show the open spaces.
 You may choose the place in advance and drive there.

 Avoid artificial lights!
 To see the lights you have to be in complete darkness.
 When your eyes are used to the dark – you can see aurora better, in more colors and details.

 Wish you a great aurora hunt!
-With a bit of luck and planning, you would be able to see them.
+With a bit of luck and planning, you would be able to see and photograph them.